sahwar/Bulogos/sahwar-killer-apps-list.md

 *

 ## Under `Apple macOS` ##
 _I don't use macOS..._ In my opinion, it's only good for art/designer/webdev professionals...
-I only like some MacBook Pro's and the newer pressure-sensitive iPad's.
+I only like some MacBook Pro's and the newer pressure-sensitive iPad's with a Wacom-like graphics stylus.

 ## Under `Google Android` ##
 * (TO ADD from apps-list-generating apps)